Language and Culture Summer Programs

 Our language and culture programs provide students, ages 16 and up, with the English skills needed to fully participate in all activities, with an emphasis placed on the core areas: speaking, listening, writing, reading, vocabulary and grammar.

 All students participate in hands-on workshops that enable them to develop and expand their intercultural communication skills.
 In addition, we offer a series of practical and relevant electives designed to boost our your learning opportunities.
-These programs include an orientation to TRU’s campus and the city of Kamloops.
+These programs include an orientation to TRU’s campus, the city of Kamloops, as well as participation in thoughtfully selected activities.

 Intercultural Communication Skills Workshops